 Plateaus in revenue growth are normal in every business.
 From time to time, there will come a point where the current market share has been saturated, and a change in strategy is needed to reboot growth potential.

-Let’s take a look at some different scenarios as you consider the best plan of action for your company.
-To start, here are a few reasons you might still have room to double down on your company’s current offering.
+Let’s take a look at some different scenarios as you consider the best plan of action to boost revenue growth for your company: new product or new marketing?

 1. There Are Marketing Strategies You Haven’t Tried

 If you’ve only ever marketed your product a certain way, you may be missing out on key opportunities to expand your market share and increase revenue growth.
 After all, there are all kinds of ways to market your products or services, from email marketing to word-of-mouth marketing, and many more.
-Have you considered adjusting your pricing strategy through an all out price change or a special discount?
+Have you considered adjusting your pricing strategy through a price change or a special discount?
 Or partnering with another company to cross-market with a product that would pair well with yours?
 Marketing through new channels you haven’t previously explored will help get your product in front of more people, increasing your opportunity for sales.

 Perhaps you know there’s more you can do to market your current offering, but you just don’t know which way to turn.
 Consider hiring a marketing consultant to help you refine your options.
 This is a great first strategy before expanding your product line.
 After all, if your current marketing strategy is limiting the revenue growth potential of your current offering, that will still be true with your expanded product line.

 Do you have a current product that could be repackaged for a different purpose or audience?
-Could you package a few of your fan favorite products as a gift set, for example?
-Packaging and remarketing are often a less costly investment than new product development, so there are certainly advantages to make use of what you already have in a new way.
+Could you package a few of your fan-favorite products as a gift set, for example?
+Packaging and remarketing are often a less costly investment than new product development, so there are certainly advantages to making use of what you already have in a new way to boost revenue growth.

 3. Resources Are Tight

 Developing a new product is tough.
 The process requires significant time and resources, and there’s always the chance that your new product won’t be as successful as your company’s current offerings.
 If your organization is currently experiencing particularly fierce financial insecurity due to decreased revenue growth, you may be better off concentrating on the bread and butter of your business before you invest in diversification.
 Wait until you really have the resources to put into making any new offerings truly great.

-Revenue Growth: Adding a New Product or Service
+Increase Revenue Growth by Adding a New Product or Service

 Of course, you may survey your company’s current placement only to find that you’ve already exhausted your market share.
-If that’s the case, here are a few scenarios in which launching a new product immediately may be the way to go.
+If that’s the case, here are a few scenarios in which launching a new product may be the solution to your revenue growth problems.

-If you’ve already got a great, loyal group of customers who love your current product line-up, they’re likely ready to keep coming back for more.
+If you already have a great, loyal group of customers who love your current product lineup, they’re likely ready to keep coming back for more.
 Highly loyal customers are great for business, but with a limited product line, there’s only so much they can buy.

 Do your best customers already own every product in your line?
-If so, you’ll need something new to keep that momentum going—both to increase sales, and to keep your biggest fans talking to family and friends about your brand (word-of-mouth marketing can be a real game-changer).
+If so, you’ll need something new to keep that momentum going—both to increase revenue growth, and to keep your biggest fans talking to family and friends about your brand (word-of-mouth marketing can be a real game-changer).
 Coming up with a great new product could spark instant and guaranteed revenue growth from this fiercely loyal group.

 2. You’re in a Seasonal Market

-From beach toys to snow suits, there’s a wide range of products and services that are just not effectively marketable year round.
+From beach toys to snowsuits, there’s a wide range of products and services that are just not effectively marketable year-round.
 If your business tends to boom for three months of the year, but you can hear crickets in your office the rest of the time, consider expanding into a somewhat related market that can fill in the seasonal gap and help keep your revenue growth steady.

-Meredith McWatters, owner of Head Above Water Swim School, found that diversification was the key to year round revenue growth for her seasonal business.
-By expanding her business to include tutoring services (aptly named Head of the Class), Meredith found a way to maintain profits and payroll over the cold winter months.
+Meredith McWatters, owner of Head Above Water Swim School, found that diversification was the key to year-round revenue growth for her seasonal business.
+By expanding her business to include tutoring services, Meredith found a way to maintain profits and payroll over the cold winter months.

 3. You Can Expand to a New Audience

 In some cases, a new product provides a perfect opportunity for companies to dip into a new target market.
-For example, a small business that currently offers a highly popular skin care line for women could see dramatic revenue growth by creating a product line for men.
+For example, a small business that currently offers a highly popular skincare line for women could see dramatic revenue growth by creating a product line for men.
 Is there a way that changing your current product offering just slightly could make it relevant to a whole new audience?
-If so, you might have the perfect recipe for revving up sales figures.
+If so, you might have the perfect recipe for revving up revenue growth.